NosaIgbinoba/ExploreEpic/README.md

 3. **Set Up MongoDB:**
 4. **Run the Application:**

+### Deployment to Azure Cloud

+ExploreEpic has been successfully deployed to Azure Cloud using GitHub Actions as the CI/CD pipeline.
+The deployment process ensures seamless updates and availability of the platform.

 ### How to Contribute

 If you'd like to contribute to ExploreEpic, follow these steps: